4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/22-Parking_Lot/README.md

      occupiedSlots: 9
 }
 ```

 ## 💡 Hint:

-+ You have to do a nested loop
++ You have to do a nested loop.